eswlab/orphan-prediction/README.md

 while read line; do
 	runSRAdownload.sh $line;
 done<SRR_Acc_List.txt
+# max file size is set to 100Gb
+# change `--max-size 100G` to allow >100Gb files
 ```

 Note: depending on how much data you find, this can take a lot of time as well as resources (disk usage).
-You may need to narrow down to only the most interesting@AS? datasets.
-Also, the max size of the SRA is set to 100Gb in this script.
-If you have a SRA greater than 100Gb, be sure to edit the script to allow all files to download.
+You may need to narrow down to select only subset of total datasets.
+One way to do this is by selecting the most interesting SRRs (eg: stress response RNAseq, flowering tissue RNAseq, etc).
+In this workflow, we will screen them based on number of orphan genes expressed in each SRR.
+This assumes that you have existing annotations for your organism.
+If you don't, then you can skip the next few steps and move to "Run BRAKER" section.

-Download the CDS sequences for your organism, if available. **If not, you can skip this step (move to BRAKER step) and use only SRRs @AS? for the predictions**.
+Download the CDS sequences for your organism

 ```
 #CDS